BlaineDev/431-classes-2022/class03/README.md

 - [quick_survey_2022.csv](data/quick_survey_2022.csv) contains the data from our [Quick Survey in Class 02 (pdf)](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class02/431_surveyhandout_2022-09-01.pdf) for you and for students in the 2014-2021 versions of 431.

 ## Announcements

+1. There is a [Minute Paper after Class 03](https://bit.ly/431-2022-min-03), which you need to complete by NOON Wednesday 2022-09-07.
+A Minute Paper is a short survey (completed using a Google Form) where you will answer a few questions about how the course is going for you.
+  - You'll need to be logged into Google via CWRU to complete the Minute Papers.
+  - **Always** complete the Minute Paper even if you weren’t able to attend the most recent class.
+  - More on the Minute Papers [here](https://github.com/THOMASELOVE/431-minute-2022), and [in the Syllabus](https://thomaselove.github.io/431-syllabus-2022/assignments.html#minute-papers).

-1. If you’ve spent 15 minutes working on something and are stuck, don’t keep working on it.
+2. If you’ve spent 15 minutes working on something and are stuck, don’t keep working on it.
 Step away for a while, and if you return and are still stuck, **ASK FOR HELP**.
   - Use our [Campuswire discussion board](https://campuswire.com/) to ask (and answer) questions about the course.
 Open 24 hours a day, 7 days a week.
   - Attend [TA office hours](https://thomaselove.github.io/431-2022/contact.html) (which began today at noon) to get one-on-one help or share a computer problem.
 Our Shared Google Drive (431 Fall 2022 Dr Love and Students) now contains Zoom links for TA office hours in a document called TA office hours schedule and Zoom links.
 No appointment is necessary.
 Please just drop in.
   - I will also hold "drop-in" office hours before and after each class.